When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Related Work

-Speculative decoding addresses inefficiencies in auto-regressive decoding by allowing multiple token predictions to be verified in parallel, reducing overall latency.
-It works by generating speculative token guesses, which are then verified by the main model.
-If correct, multiple tokens are accepted in one step, significantly speeding up the process.
-If incorrect, the model falls back to standard autoregressive decoding to ensure accuracy.
+Speculative decoding improves the efficiency of auto-regressive decoding in LLMs by verifying multiple token predictions in parallel, reducing latency.
+These works generate tokens using a smaller model or other heuristics as predictions, which are verified by the target model.

-\textbf{Speculation Using Smaller Models.} Many works propose using smaller, much faster draft models to generate sequences of tokens speculatively~\cite{miao2023specinfer, kim2023speculative}, and then verify a single sequence or a tree of such sequences in parallel using the larger target model.
-The draft model can be a smaller version of the model family or a pruned larger model~\cite{yan2024decoding}.
-In this paper, we use BiLD~\cite{kim2023speculative}, as a representative example of this type.
-Two key policies—fallback and rollback—ensure the quality of tokens is maintained in BiLD: the fallback policy hands control to the larger model if confidence drops, while rollback corrects tokens exceeding a set distance metric, like cross-entropy loss.
+\textbf{Speculation with Smaller Draft Models.} Prior works propose using smaller, faster draft models to generate sequences of tokens speculatively~\citep{miao2023specinfer, kim2023speculative}, and then verify a single sequence or a tree of such sequences in parallel using the larger target model.
+The draft model can be a smaller version of the model family or a pruned larger model~\citep{yan2024decoding}.
+In this paper, we demonstrate our attacks on BiLD~\citep{kim2023speculative}, as a example of this type of speculation.

-\textbf{Speculation using Self-Drafting.} Another speculative decoding paradigm caches previous output tokens and retrieves them for speculation in future iterations, with the target model verifying these speculations~\cite{cai2024medusa,fu2024break}.
-Look-Ahead Decoding (LADE)~\cite{fu2024break} implements this by maintaining a cache where keys are tokens and values are N-grams previously generated after those tokens.
-LADE populates its cache using jacobi decoding, selecting random tokens from the input and generating token chains.
-When a key token reappears in the output stream, LADE uses these N-grams for speculation.
+\textbf{Speculation via Self-Drafting.} Recent works reuse the target model for producing predictions, eliminating the need for a separate draft model.
+Look-Ahead Decoding (LADE)~\citep{fu2024break} caches previous output tokens and uses them to speculate future tokens via a key-value store populated with token sequence N-grams.
+These are populated using Jacobi decoding, by selecting random tokens from the input and generating successive chain of tokens.
+When this key token reappears in the output stream, LADE uses the stored N-grams for speculation.
+Medusa~\citep{cai2024medusa} trains extra heads in the target model, each responsible for a token position in the draft sequence, for speculative tokens.
+EAGLE and EAGLE-2~\citep{li2024eagle, li2024eagle2fasterinferencelanguage} perform auto-regressive decoding directly on the feature layers itself to generate speculative tokens, and are integrated in the vLLM inference serving platform.
+Our attacks target LADE (locally) and EAGLE (on a remote vLLM server) as representative examples, but our techniques are broadly applicable to other techniques as well.